dfki-in-icc/5G-PRACH-Smart-Jammer/common/utils/LATSEQ/README.txt

-LATency SEQuence framework is used to extract statistics about latency (with jitter,...) in 5G-NR RAN.
+LATency SEQuence framework is used to extract statistics about latency (with jitter,...) in 5G-NR RAN.*

-Usage
+For now, latseq is designed to be the more indenpendant as possible : Means that it does not use oai LOG system (not register by logInit()) and the flag "LATSEQ" disable all lines related to latseq in the code (using #ifdef).
+In a second time, it could be conceivable to integrate more deeply latseq into oai code.

+latseq_t, global structure for latseq embodied the latseq logging info. log_buffer is a circular buffer with 2 head index, i_write_head and i_read_head. this buffer of latseq_element_t is designed to bo mutex-less.

+LATSEQ_P macro calls log_measure().
+The idea is to have a low-footprint at logging explains why log_measure() should do a minimal amount of operations.

+latseq_log_to_file() is the function run in the logger thread.
+It writes log_elements in the log file.

+USAGE
-0) Add a new measure point with
+0) Add a new measure point in the code with
 #include "common/utils/LATSEQ/latseq.h"
 #if LATSEQ
 LATSEQ_P("pdcp....", "pdcp0.rlc1....")
 #endif
+where first argument is the name of the point and the seconde argument is a string of data_identifier
-1) Run OAI code with option --enable-latseq (LATSEQ)
+1) Compile OAI code with option --enable-latseq (LATSEQ)
 2) Run scanario for Uplink and Downlink
-3) Process logs to yield data
+3) Process logs (as defined ) to yield data
 4) Do statistics

-TODO List
+TODO
-- harmonize string output qwith the rest of code (printf,...)
+- harmonize string output with the rest of code (printf,...)
 - change measurement points to do not have to prepare string identifier in the main code, should be produce in the log_measure() instead
-- core logger
-- measure points
-- process data
+- check size of MAX_LOG_SIZE.
+1024 might be not enough space for buffer